Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Additional Experiments

-\noindentparagraph{Baseline Methods.} Our selection of baselines is dependent on their applicable backbones.
+\paragraph{Baseline Methods.} Our selection of baselines is dependent on their applicable backbones.
 We mostly utilize their public source codes and retain original implementations.
 For iterative models, we consider state of the arts in graph and joint compression, which are methods with the capability to produced sparsified graphs with smaller edge sets for both GNN training and inference: \begin{itemize}[leftmargin=*,labelindent=0pt,itemsep=0pt,topsep=0pt] \item GLT~\cite{chen_unied_2021} proposes concurrently sparsifying GNN structure by gradient-based masking on both adjacency and weights. \item GEBT~\cite{you_early-bird_2022} gradually discovers the small model during training.
 Its implementation is limited to the GCN backbone. \item CGP~\cite{liu_comprehensive_2023} iteratively prunes and regrows graph connections while exploiting irregular compression on weights. \item DSpar~\cite{liu_dspar_2023} employs one-shot graph sparsification according to a degree-based metric, which implies an upper bound for pruning rate.
-It does not perform weight pruning. \item Random refers to the sparsification method that removes entries with uniform probability based on the specified sparsity. \end{itemize} For the decoupled scheme, we mainly evaluate the graph sparsification.
-There are two propagation personalization techniques, both only available for the SGC backbone: \begin{itemize}[leftmargin=*,labelindent=0pt,itemsep=0pt,topsep=0pt] \item NDLS~\cite{zhang_node_2021} determines the hop number by calculating the distance to convergence, which produces a customized propagation. \item NIGCN~\cite{huang_node-wise_2023} offers better scalability by performing degree-based estimation on the node-wise propagation depth. \end{itemize}
+It does not perform weight pruning. \item Random (RAN) refers to the sparsification method that removes entries with uniform probability based on the specified sparsity. \end{itemize}

-\noindentparagraph{Hyperparameters.} We commonly utilize graph normalization $r=0.5$, model layer depth $L=2$, and layer width $f_{hidden}=512$.
-For decoupled models, the number of propagation hops is $20$.
-We employ full-batch and mini-batch training for iterative and decoupled methods, respectively.
-The total number of training epochs is uniformly $200$ for all models, including pre-training or fine-tuning process in applicable methods.
-The batch size is $512$ for small datasets and $16384$ for large ones.
-We tune the edge and weight sparsity of evaluated models across their entire available ranges, and the pruning ratio of \mname{} is controlled by adjusting $\delta_a$ and $\delta_w$.